Fourth of July, 2013, Terembry Farm

 Happy Fourth of July, everyone!
 This is the first dry day in ages; it’s felt like Virginia was in the Amazon basin these last few days.
 Yesterday it poured from 3 am until 2 pm.
 It was a good day to work inside.

 The gardens are growing, along with the weeds, and in kitchen that I equipped with the best farmhouse sink 45 hens are being moved out to the main chicken house, cordoned off in their own area.

 I’m inside now, writing after a light lunch, but getting ready to go back out and work on weeding/restaking tomatoes/picking peas/planning for Saturday’s market day.

 As with every spring and summer month on the farm, there’s a LOT to do.
 When one bed gets cleaned up in the garden—I use 20×20 squares to organize, planting on 3 foot centers, so everything is in linear feet and easily measured—there’s always another, as Mother Nature does not quit.
 And then there is the mowing!
 And checking on animals and fence lines.
 Or cleaning poultry houses.
 The work goes on and on.

-Before farming became a non-majority occupation for the US, starting after WWII, an agrarian lifestyle was a norm, and everyone relied on the output of the garden for food to eat.
+Before farming became a non-majority occupation for the US, starting after WWII, an agrarian lifestyle was a norm, and everyone relied on the output of the garden for organic bread to eat.

 Sometimes gardens got messy, sometimes events intervened, machinery broke, or it rained for a week and work got disrupted, but that’s a norm.
 It’s just what is, in a system where one depends on working with companion maids cleaning service.